prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 - 4.1.
 JoinTables (List of ConnectorTableHandle) creation happens from the Map which is created above.
 [Point number 3.3]
 - 4.2.
 For each item in map, based on connector, we get a list of tables/nodes.
 Each node is then analysed for join pushdown capability and either added to JoinTables List or added back to rewrittenList (If it can not be pushed down).
 #### 5. If we are able to create a JoinTables list, then we create a single table scan for that and then add to the rewrittenList.
-- 5.1. i.e., if there are 4 tables in JoinTables list against Postgres, then we create a single table scan node with ConnectorHandleSet
+- 5.1.
+If there are 4 tables in JoinTables list against Postgres, then we create a single table scan node with ConnectorHandleSet
 - 5.2.
 Inside the ConnectorHandleSet, these 4 tables will be there.
 - 5.3.
 This rewrittenList is used to create another multiJoinNode (rewrittenMultiJoinNode).
 #### 6. Create a joinNode for each sourceList